EricAndrechek/trackuino-v2/software/README.md

 # Software Walkthrough

-**Important:** Please read the general README file for general information about how to setup your Trackduino.
+**Important:** Please read the general README file for general information about how to setup your Trackuino.

 This file exists as a technical walk-through and documentation of the software.